chevil/anab/README.md

 These are the main features but we think of extending it to other uses, if some requests are communicated to : chevil@giss.tv

+If you appreciate our developments and find a.N.a.B. useful, we would appreciate that you would support our work with a donation to <a href='https:/giss.tv>GISS.tv</a>.

 A showcase video of actual features is available here : http://giss.tv/~chevil/Videos/anab.webm